malt1114/Graph-Based-fMRI-Representations-Exploring-Differentiation-of-Neurodiversity/README.md

-│   ├── baselines/ the baseline logistic and random models scripts │   ├── GAT Scripts/ the scripts used for the GAT sweep │   ├── GCN scripts/ the scripts used for the GCN sweep │   ├── help_funcs/ different scripts with help functions for model traning and evaluation │   ├── models/ GAT and GCN architecture scripts
+│   ├── baselines/ the baseline logistic and random models scripts │   ├── GAT Scripts/ the scripts used for the GAT sweep │   ├── GCN scripts/ the scripts used for the GCN sweep │   ├── help_funcs/ different scripts with help functions for model training and evaluation │   ├── models/ GAT and GCN architecture scripts
 │   ├── pics/ evaluation pictures
 │   └── saved_models/ the best GAT and GCN models + hyperparameters